NootThePenguin/Cryb-Instructions/API.md

 In the command line/terminal, run `cd {path to your folder}`

-Then in the command line/terminal, run `https://github.com/crybapp/api.git`
+Then in the command line/terminal, run `git clone https://github.com/crybapp/api.git`

 When that is done, you should see a new folder called api in your cryb folder.